Bowel Cancer and Stomach Noises: Exploring the Connection

 Early Warning Signs

-• Abdominal Discomfort: Frequent gas pains, bloating, fullness, or cramps can also be symptoms.
+• Abdominal Discomfort: Frequent bloating, gas, or cramps.

-• Anemia: Caused by a lack of iron, which may be due to chronic bleeding from a tumor.
+• Anemia: Low iron levels due to chronic bleeding from a tumor.

 Docus AI Symptom Checker